wahIndra/tech-digest-bot/README.md

 2. Name it (e.g. "Tech Digest Bot"), pick your workspace.
 3. In the left sidebar: **Incoming Webhooks** → toggle **Activate Incoming Webhooks** on.
 4. Click **Add New Webhook to Workspace**, choose the channel to post into, **Allow**.
-5. Copy the webhook URL (`https://hooks.slack.com/services/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`).
+5. Copy the webhook URL.
 Treat it like a password — anyone with this URL can post to that channel.

 ## 2. Create the GitHub repo